badgamerbad/Learning/Graphics/3D/blender/2.82a/README.md

 - select the destination mesh
 - <img src="baking-normal-map-ray-distance.jpg" alt="baking-normal-map-ray-distance" width="400" />
 - keep the `ray distance` as low but slightyly higher than 0

+#### Bug of normal maps with low resolution details
+- keep the ray distance to 0.1m when placing the objects exactly overlapping on each others
+- reduce the ray distance to 0.05 if the normal map doesnt give enough details

 ## Error while UV unwrap